davidsusu/dacl/README.md

 - hierarchy of prefix scopes, but the output is flat
 - supports comments and no-op empty lines
 - supports quotes and escape sequences
-- long content can be described using continuation lines without any magic of autoadding newlines or spaces
+- long content can be described using continuation lines without any magic of autoadding/normalizing newlines or spaces
 - UTF-8

 ## Questions